Schools & Day Cares

 Broad or targeted testing of students and staff should be considered when COVID-19 case rates are rising, there are known exposures within the school, there are school outbreaks or when returning to school after breaks and holidays.

 MDHHS is continuing to make testing resources available to schools, including COVID-19 antigen tests to be conducted by the school, at-home tests to be distributed to staff, parents and guardians, testing vendors to assist with school testing and health resource advocates to support keeping schools safe.
 For questions about these resources, email MDHHS-COVIDTestingSupport@Michigan.gov.

 Broad masking should be considered when case rates are increasing or there is an outbreak in the school.
+For more information on outbreaks visit here.
 Promote acceptance for individuals who choose to wear masks, including students who need to wear masks for any reason.